 A borderless service is provided with a fleet of helicopters (and, in the coming months, aeroplanes) flying from a network of bases.
 Flights are managed by the NPAS Operations Centre, based in West Yorkshire.

 NPAS was formed in October 2012 following a national review of air support by the Home Office and is delivered by West Yorkshire Police as the lead force – a unique arrangement in UK policing.
 All 43 territorial police forces in England and Wales and British Transport Police contribute funding for NPAS.

 There are three main governance bodies for NPAS:

 • At the top sits the National Strategic Board comprising a Chief Officer and Police and Crime Commissioner for each of the NPAS regions, a representative of the Home Secretary and the National Business Area Lead for Police Aviation.

 • Underneath the Strategic Board sits the Independent Assurance Group (IAG).
 The IAG is comprised of a representative at Assistant Chief Constable level from the NPAS regions and is responsible for reviewing the operational performance of the service.

 • The third level of governance is within West Yorkshire Police.
-The West Yorkshire Police and Crime Commissioner chairs a board that supports the NPAS Accountable Manager with matters affecting the day-to-day running of the service.
-Find out more about the Police & Crime Commissioner for West Yorkshire
+The West Yorkshire Mayor took over from the West Yorkshire Police and Crime Commissioner in 2021 to lead a board that supports the NPAS Accountable Manager with matters affecting the day-to-day running of the service.
+Find out more about the Combined Authority for West Yorkshire

 NPAS also works closely with the Civil Aviation Authority to ensure it is a safe operation at all times.